Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 1. The App Has A Large Verified Food Database

-One of the best things about the app is its large food database that has been verified to contain accurate nutritional information, so that users can feel confident that the foods they’re logging are accurate.
+One of the best things about the app is its extensive food database, which has been verified to contain accurate nutritional information so that users can feel confident that the foods they’re logging are accurate.

 Having a food database that you can trust is the difference between reaching your goals or not.

-Unlike other apps, MacroFactor continues to expand its food database internationally to create a better user experience and provide accurate nutritional information for food products all around the world.
+Unlike other apps, MacroFactor continues to expand its food database internationally to create a better user experience and provide accurate nutritional information for food products worldwide.

-In the app’s most recent update (May 2023) the database expanded to include more European products, which provides more barcode scanning capabilities for those living in France, Italy, Spain, and Germany.
+The app’s May 2023 update expanded the database to include more European products, which provides more barcode scanning capabilities for those living in France, Italy, Spain, and Germany.

 2. There Are Multiple Inputs For Logging Your Food

-The app also has multiple different input methods for logging food such as a barcode scanner, a voice input feature called “AI Describe” that allows you to dictate the inputs to your food log, and manual entry options to suit the user’s preferences.
+The app also has multiple input methods for logging food, such as a barcode scanner, a recipe creator, manual entry, and a voice input feature called “AI Describe” that allows you to dictate the inputs to your food log.

-Along with the multiple inputs, MacroFactor continues to make adjustments to ensure they have the fastest food logger on the market and more convenient ways to access their food logger from the homepage of your phone.
+Along with the multiple inputs, MacroFactor continues to make adjustments to ensure they have the fastest food logger on the market and more convenient ways to access their food logger, like their launch of widgets that allow you to log in from your home screen.

 3. It Has Three Different Coaching Styles To Choose From

-Another MacroFactor feature that I really enjoyed is the choice between three different coaching styles based on your experience level and personal preference.
+Another MacroFactor feature I enjoyed was the choice between three different coaching styles based on your experience level and personal preference.

-You can choose to have the app fully in control over your nutritional changes each week, take control yourself and make all of your own changes, or have a bit of both with the app making decisions while still having the ability to manually adjust (more on this later!)
+You can choose to have the app fully in control over your nutritional changes each week, take control yourself and make all of your own changes, or have a bit of both, with the app making decisions while still allowing you to adjust manually.

 4. It Continues To Update Your Energy Expenditure Based On The Data It Receives

-Unlike other macro tracking apps, MacroFactor uses the data received over time from the user’s results to estimate the user’s energy expenditure.
+Unlike other macro tracking apps, MacroFactor uses the data received over time from the user’s results to estimate the user’s total daily energy expenditure.

-Other nutrition tracking apps, like FatSecret, MyMacros+, and Lose It!, use a basic formula to estimate your energy expenditure during the sign-up process to suggest a calorie intake but then never use this information again.
+Other nutrition tracking apps, like FatSecret, MyMacros+, and Lose It!, use a basic formula to estimate your energy expenditure during the sign-up process to suggest a calorie intake, but never use this information again.

 5. It Allows You To Track Progress Using Custom Measurements And Before & After Photos

-It seemed odd that this state-of-the-art app didn’t have these capabilities when there were many lower-quality apps on the market that had these features included.
+It seemed odd that this state-of-the-art app didn’t have these capabilities when many lower-quality apps on the market had these features included.

 But I’m happy to announce that as of May 2023, MacroFactor can track body measurements and progress pictures.

-You can select exactly which measures you want to be included and what views (front, side, or back) you want for progress pictures.
+You can select which measurements you want to include and what views (front, side, or back) you want for progress pictures.

-Other cool functions that they included with this new update are waist-to-height and waist-to-hip ratios, which are better alternatives to Body Mass Index (BMI) for determining your level of risk for disease.
+Other fantastic functions included with this new update are waist-to-height and waist-to-hip ratios, which are better alternatives to Body Mass Index (BMI) for determining your risk for disease.

 MacroFactor App